JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## LARGE SOUP ORDERED SEPARATELY – 500ml

-* **Hungarian bean soup with minced meat and sausage or lentil soup with pepper sausage** 75 CZK
+* **Borsch soup with sour cream or corn cream with coconut milk, fried tortilla and cheddar** 75 CZK

-***Offer is valid on Sunday 14.12. from 10:00 until closing time or while stocks last.***
+***Offer is valid on Monday 15.12. from 10:00 until closing time or while stocks last.***